 - M.Sc., Environmental Geochemistry, University of Leeds, UK, 2000

-- B.Sc., (Hons) Chemistry, University of Manchester Institute of Science and Technology, 1996
+- B.Sc., Chemistry, University of Manchester Inst of Sci and Tech, 1996

 Mr. Hilton has over 12 years of experience in the environmental fate and behaviour and risk assessment of plant protection products, biocides, and other chemicals, including over 9 years of experience in the UK Chemicals Regulation Directorate (CRD).
 He provides scientific and strategic consultation on the environmental fate and regulation of such chemicals in the form of study monitoring, data evaluation, dossier drafting, the assessment of environmental exposure using both standard and higher tier assessment tools, including FOCUS models.

 In his current role Mr Hilton advises clients regarding the environmental fate and behaviour, and regulation, of chemicals under both National and EU legislation; in particular relating to pesticides (Regulation 1107/2009), biocides (Regulation 98/8/EC) and other chemicals.
 He is experienced in the monitoring of environmental fate studies, the evaluation of data and the assessment of exposure of such products to the environment using both standard and higher tier assessments and the provision of strategic advice.
 He is particularly well versed in the use of FOCUS modelling as an exposure assessment tool, and provides services in exposure assessments using other tools for EU Member State approvals and non-standard uses, such as for plant protection product applications on rice.
 He also prepares dossier sections for active substance and product approvals drawing on his experience as a regulator where he wrote monographs under both National and EU legislation.
 Mr. Hilton was a CRD representative on the steering committee for the development of the hard surfaces exposure model HardSPEC; a position he retains as an independent consultant.